A vision of slaughter I have seen in pictures. They seem so far away, yet so near to my heart.

 If only we had spoken in the days of the holocaust, we would not have let such evil happen.
 Surely we would have stopped the tyranny.
 Surely we would have not stood by.
 Surely we would have cried out for them.
 Surely we would have delivered them that were drawn toward death.

 But it wasn't Hitler who directed this slaughter, nor was it the Nazi's who brought their doom.
-It was the selfish mothers who killed these innocent.
+It was the doctors and the mothers who killed their own innocent.
 Children in the comfort of a mother's womb.

 It was far more than six million.
 Over 40 million since 1973.
 On average, 3000-4000 children a day are murdered by their own mother in the United States alone.
 Many would save them and give them a home..if only they legally could.